© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Foel Goch Round Cairn is a scheduled monument protected by Cadw under reference CD257.
 View the official record →

-Foel Goch Round Cairn is a prehistoric funerary monument located in Ceredigion, Wales, designated as a scheduled ancient monument under the reference CD257.
+Foel Goch Round Cairn is a Bronze Age funerary monument located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD257.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD257.

 Foel Goch Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Foel Goch Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD257.